 Amtrak can get out of this predicament only if the government agrees to fund it even more.

 See Related: What Does Domestic Travel Mean?

 5. Increased Employee Salaries

 Despite not making enough profits, Amtrak still has to pay its employees.
-And like any other business, salaries take a good chunk of the money Amtrak makes each month.
+And salaries take a good chunk of Amtrak’s money each month like any other business.

-While it should be able to cover such operational expenses, the lack of profits only makes the situation worse.
-Additionally, most of the employees in the train transport industry, like the train engineers, fall under high-earning professionals.
+While it should be able to cover such operational expenses, the lack of profits worsens the situation.
+Additionally, most of the employees in the train transport industry, like train engineers, fall under high-earning professionals.

 Whether there is business or not, the staff will demand their pay at the end of the month.
 For this reason, if Amtrak doesn’t charge more money for the tickets, it will certainly lack the necessary amount to pay the employees and keep its operations running.

 Generally, a train works in the same way as a plane.
 Even if there are just a handful of travelers by the time the train is scheduled to depart, it won’t wait.